-Rationale: Urban forestry is still a relatively "young" practice and there is still many unanswered questions about how best to undertake different operational and management practices.
-Working with local agencies and institutions to try and answer questions of joint interest can help better inform day-to-day urban forest activities, and also provide opportunities for educating and engaging youth and the community.
+Rationale: Urban forestry is still a relatively "young" practice and there are still many unanswered questions about how best to undertake different operational and management practices.
+Working with local agencies and institutions to try and answer questions of joint interest can help better inform day-to-day urban forest activities, provide opportunities for educating and engaging youth and the community, and support active adaptive management.